huggingface/paper-style-guide/README.md

 * Any non-trivial notation should be introduced as early possible.
 Ideally background.
 * 8 pages is an extremely hard limit.
 * Always use \`\` '' for quotes not " ".
+* Use bold sparingly.
+Opt for italics for new technical terms.

 ## Small Tips